 In late June this past summer, we embarked on an exciting journey to uncover the beauty of the Balearic Islands, and more particularly the enchanting island of Mallorca.
 Mallorca, famous for its pristine lagoons, became our playground for several days as we set out to explore its hidden coves, each one more captivating than the last.
 Along the way, we also had the pleasure of immersing ourselves in the charm of its ancient villages.
-Here’s how to explore Mallorca with an authentic 5-day itinerary, taking you off the beaten path!
+Here’s my complete Mallorca 5-day itinerary, taking you off the beaten path!

 First, some tips to make the most of your stay in Mallorca.